lukejacksonn/servor/README.md

 > A dependency free dev server for modern web application development

 The new and enhanced version of [http-server-spa](https://npmjs.com/http-server-spa).
-A very compact but capable static file server with https, live reloading and other useful features to support web app development on localhost and over a network.
+A very compact but capable static file server with https, live reloading and other useful features to support web app development on localhost and over a local network.

 Servør can be invoked via the command line or programmatically using the node API.